adipandas/multi-object-tracker/README.md

 - The video input can be specified in the cell named `Initiate opencv video capture object` in the notebook.
 - To make the source as the webcam, use `video_src=0` else provide the path of the video file (example: `video_src="/path/of/videofile.mp4"`).

-Example video link used in above demo: https://flic.kr/p/L6qyxj
+Example video used in above demo: https://flic.kr/p/L6qyxj

 ### Run with Caffemodel
 - You have to use `tracking-caffe-model.ipynb`.